colour-science/colour/README.rst

   -  LCHab to Lab.
   -  RGB to HSV.
   -  HSV to RGB.
+  -  RGB to HSL.
+  -  HSL to RGB.
   -  uv to cct, duv.
   -  cct, duv to uv.